I Must Bloom; I Dare to.

 The second week of the retreat was not a stress-free one either but I am heady when it comes to my writing goals, so I did not chicken out.
 As planned in our writing schedule, we discussed the Elements of Character Sketch in a story.
 Participants were able to compare characters from a few literary works and express their views on the manner with which the writer etched the characters.

-By the end of the third week, we had read a few non-fiction stories that were very perspective.
-I have always dreaded non-fiction because I used to see such stories as having staid appearances and I titled more towards fictitious stories but our retreats and exposure to diverse, good reads from versatile authors has exposed me to creative nonfiction which I find more comfortable and more real than fiction.
-(Enjoy some non-fiction tips from our third week and thank me later.)
-Non-fiction has more to offer readers than the conventional methods that are commonly known.
+By the end of the third week, we read a few non-fiction stories that were very perspective.
+I have always dreaded non-fiction because I used to see such stories as having staid appearances and I tilted more towards fictitious stories but our retreats and exposure to diverse, good reads from versatile authors has exposed me to creative nonfiction which I find more comfortable and real than fiction.
+Creative non-fiction writing has more insights to offer readers than the traditional methods of fictional writing.
 The Craft Essay, for example, is a new skill that is worthy of note.
 It examines the writing styles of different fields or dwells on various styles of writing in a particular field.
 With non-fiction, we can all be writers.